cassis-squad/Cassis_Squad/README.md

 ### If you want to know us go [here](https://github.com/cassis-squad/about-us)!

-# Starting Roadmap 🗺️
+# Initial Roadmap 🗺️

  1. Turn on and configure the Jetson nano
  2. Build the robot
  3. Prepare the Arduino with the motor shield
  4. And start writing the programs!

-## Planning ↗️
+## Future Planning ↗️

 The general plan is to start the hardware and software part simultaneously.
-Once the preparations related to the hardware part have been completed, we will proceed with the initial test phase.
+Once the preparations related to the hardware part have been completed, we will proceed with the first test phase, hopefully with working software.

 ## Technologies Used 🖥️